veit/python-basics-tutorial/docs/types/dicts.rst

 * You can use a :doc:`dictionary </types/dicts>`  and use it like a spreadsheet sheet by using :doc:`tuples </types/sequences-sets/tuples>` as key row and column values.
 Write sample code to add and retrieve values.

+* How can you remove all duplicates from a list without changing the order of the elements in the list?